Contribution¶

 Discuss¶

 If you want to implement a feature or a bugfix, please start by discussing it with us on the bugtracker or the matrix room.
+If the bug is confirmed or the features fits in the roadmap, you can then open a merge request on GitLab.
+The test suite must pass with full coverage for your contribution to be accepted.

 Development environment¶